usnistgov/metaschema/website/content/specification/_index.md

 </assembly>
 ```

-This is because the resulting JSON and YAML instance has no way of indicating the original sequencing.
+In the example above, the fields from the first *collapse group* would appear before the fields from the second *collapse group*.
+This is because the resulting JSON and YAML instance has no way of indicating the original sequencing, so it must rely on the sequencing provided by the ordering of the *collapse groups* and the values within each group.

 ### `@default`